 Where will you use the terminal?

-There are three “types” of terminal – countertop, portable and mobile and the correct choice depends on where you will physically use the terminal :
+There are three “types” of terminal (otherwise known as PDQ machine) – countertop, portable and mobile and the correct choice depends on where you will physically use the terminal :

 - At a fixed point indoors (a countertop card machine) – a fixed countertop terminal is the answer and is the cheaper of the three options.